bonzi/awesome-pretix/README.md

 * [pretix-aqbanking](https://github.com/ev1313/pretix-aqbanking) - Uploads bank data from bank accounts supported by aqbanking

 # Plugins
-There is an additional [list of plugins](https://pretix.eu/about/en/plugins) on the pretix website.
+There is an additional [list of officially supported plugins](https://pretix.eu/about/en/plugins) on the pretix website.

 ## Mobile Tickets
 * [pretix-passbook](https://github.com/pretix/pretix-passbook) - Add event tickets to Passbook/Wallet with a single click